I have a friend, we'll call her Susie, and every year she gets a massive tax refund check. (to be fair, I have many friends like this and so do you)

 The debt snowball is a popular idea because it gets better results for some people than the debt avalanche.
 It is not mathematically optimal if you follow everything exactly, but it could be optimal for your personality.
 Let us remember that credit card debt, in the first place, is not mathematically optimal!
 No one says “hey, I want to pay 18% interest on a slice of pizza!”

-That's what I mean when I say the automatic savings apps are bad math but good personal finance.
+That's what I mean when I say the automatic savings apps (not to be confused with personal finance apps, which help you manage your money better) are bad math but good personal finance.

 So, if you want to jump on the automatic savings app bandwagon, here are a few options: